 Take a long evening walk through Cannaregio for one of Venice’s best low-cost atmospheres.

-Use the Zattere waterfront for a broad, open-air lagoon perspective.
+Use the Zattere waterfront for a broad, open-air lagoon perspective at sunset.

 Explore Castello beyond the most obvious routes for a quieter side of Venice.